policy

 Q: We are a small company we don’t really understand the implications of supporting the BSG.

-A: We communicate that we have taken the decision to align our interactions and activities to industry codes where support; financially or in-kind is required.
+A: We communicate that we have taken the decision to align our interactions and activities to industry codes when we work together; financially or in-kind.
 Further, we expect our partners to follow our interactions with industry principles and all relevant laws, regulations and codes.

 Q: Can we use our product logo on the materials created for an activity. (e.g., website, conference branding).